-Prepare for and participate effectively in a range of conversations and collaborations with diverse partners. building on others' ideas and expressing their own clearly and persuasively.
-Social Studies 6.1.4.D.13 Describe how culture is expressed through and influenced by the behavior of people. vocabulary Ballet Highly technical dance that evolved in the Italian Renaissance era and French aristocratic courts.
-Blues One of the root forms of jazz music, evolved from African-American slave songs such as field hollers, work songs, spirituals, and country string ballads.
+Prepare for and participate effectively in a range of conversations and collaborations with diverse partners, building on others' ideas and expressing their own clearly and persuasively.
+NJSLSA.W4.

+Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose and audience.
+Social Studies 6.1.4.D.13 Describe how culture is expressed through and influenced by the behavior of people. vocabulary Highly technical dance that evolved in the Italian Renaissance era and French aristocratic courts.
+One of the root forms of jazz music, evolved from African-American slave songs such as field hollers, work songs, spirituals, and country string ballads.
 Choreography The art or practice of designing combinations and sequences of movements of physical bodies.
 The person who creates the steps, combinations and patterns of a ballet or dance is called the choreographer.
 Gospel music Music that relates or celebrates the teachings of Christianity and events of Jesus' life.
 Katherine Dunham Dancer-choreographer who was one of Alvin Ailey's early inspirations.
 Dunham's dance style combined Caribbean, African and American dance influences.
 Kinesthetic awareness The sensory skill that allows you to know where your body is in space and in relation to other people and things around you.
 Dancers must develop a strong kinesthetic awareness in order to keep their spacing during choreography.
 Lester Horton African-American dancer and choreographer who was one of Ailey's early mentors and teachers.
 Martha Graham Pioneering modern dancer and choreographer whose technique, based on the opposition of contraction and release within the body, has been called the cornerstone of American modern dance.
 Modern dance A form of contemporary theatrical and concert dance that uses special techniques and the entire body in movements that express abstract ideas.
 Multi-racial Consisting of or representing members of more than one racial group.
-Repertory A stock selection of plays, dances or pieces that a company or performer knows or is prepared to present regularly.
-Revelations Things that are revealed or disclosed, especially something striking that has not been realized before.
+A stock selection of plays, dances or pieces that a company or performer knows or is prepared to present regularly.
+Things that are revealed or disclosed, especially something striking that has not been realized before.
 Relating to, or living in the country, as opposed to living in towns or cities.
 Spirituals Music that relates to religion, the spirit or soul.

-Time A measurable period during which movement, dance or music occurs.
+A measurable period during which movement, dance or music occurs.
 Dance and music make the passage of time palpable by dividing it into anything from complex, rhythmic patterns to periods of long, unbroken stillness.